 Have you been accepted to NYU Accra?
 Congratulations!
 Read on to find out how to get your visa for Ghana.
 For information on study away details and living recommendations, contact the Office of Global Programs or go to the NYU Accra page.

-ALL STUDENTS attending NYU Accra must have a Student Visa in order to study in Ghana unless the student holds a Ghanaian passport.
+ALL STUDENTS attending NYU Accra must have a Student Visa in order to study in Ghana unless the student holds a passport from Ghana, an ECOWAS Member State or other exempt country.

 The earliest time to apply for your Ghanaian visa is 3 months (90 days) before the NYU Accra semester start date.
 The average visa processing time is 2-4 weeks.